Are My Emails Going to Spam? Here's What to Watch Out For

 Sender tools—what do their reports say about your placement?

 Large sender tools like Google Postmaster or Microsoft SNDS can give you some insight, as well.
 These tools report real data from what they receive—the more emails they receive from you, the more data they’ll have at their disposal.
 They provide information like delivery errors, reputation (more on that later), and authentication checks.
-Most importantly, they provide a spam rate.
+Most importantly, they provide spam ratings.

 Spam rate is the number of emails marked as spam by users compared to the number of emails delivered.
 This is real data you can use to see how many subscribers are marking you as spam.
 But this would mean that the email arrived in their inbox first.
 For spam placement, these tools only provide rough statistical data for security reasons.